Jashwanafathima/Ex-4_Implicit_SMS/README.md

 # Ex.No:4 Design an android application Send SMS using Intent.
+## PROGRAM:
+Program to create and design an android application Send SMS using Intent.

+Developed by: Jashwana Fathima S

+Registeration Number : 212222040059

+Date: 9.09.2024
 ## AIM:

 To create and design an android application Send SMS using Intent using Android Studio.